Alavy/zombieShooter/README.md

 # zombieShooter
-It is a browser based lightweight game.it is completely build from scratch through raw java-script to learn "WebGL Api""
+It is a browser based lightweight game.it is completely build from scratch with Vanila Java Script. it is educational project which help me to learch WebGL Api.